Optimise your remuneration governance with an effective remuneration framework

-APRA regulated entities are required to engage an independent party to review their remuneration framework against the requirements of APRA CPA 511 and CPG 511, and to assess efficacy, at least once every 3 years.
+APRA regulated entities are required to engage an independent party to review their remuneration framework against the requirements of APRA CPS 511 and CPG 511, and to assess efficacy, at least once every 3 years.
 Further, a remuneration framework also must be reviewed and updated to comply with an evolving regulatory landscape, as changes can significantly impact corporate remuneration requirements, with a risk on noncompliance.
 Areas of consistent review that impact remuneration governance are:

 - The Corporations Act 2001

 - ASX Listing Rules and Guidance Notes